Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Conclusions

 \section{Conclusions}

-In this paper, we aim to give global numerical solutions of polynomially nonlinear {\IDAE}s systems.
-Similar to {\DAE}s, it is crucial that structural analysis and initial value points of all components are necessary.

-For structural analysis, we firstly have introduced the structural method and the framework of the improved structural method for Jacobian matrix singularity in section \ref{s:pre}.
-Secondly, the signature matrix of {\IDAE} has been redefined in Section \ref{ss:sig}, and the deficiencies caused by derivatives and numerical degeneration in {\IAE}s part have been corrected.
-Thirdly, we have given the definition of {\DOF} for {\IDAE}s in section \ref{ss:dof}, so that the convergence and termination of the improved structural method are guaranteed.

-For the improved structural method, we have extended the IRE method to {\IDAE}s in section \ref{sec:implictit method} which avoid the direct elimination in other improved structural methods by introducing new variables and equations to increase the dimensions of space in which the {\IDAE} resides.
-And the IRE method only works at the top block to avoid the uncertainty of introducing new variables into {\IAE}s part.
-It has been proved that the IRE method is feasible for {\IDAE}s, and examples are given for illustration.
+There are many obstacles to the structural analysis by the $\Sigma$-method for {\IDAE}s.To clear it, we redefine the signature matrix, so that it can deal with general forms of {\IDAE}s.

+However, the $\Sigma$-method may fail due to overestimating some elements in signature matrix including incorrect signature matrix cases and S-unamenable cases.
+To correct the signature matrix, we give an efficient detection method by points that also helps to calculate the rank of the Jacobian.
+To regularize S-unamenable {\IDAE}s, we remedy the condition of convergence and termination of the embedding method with a new definition of the {\DOF} for {\IDAE}s.
+The embedding method for an {\IDAE} avoids direct elimination by introducing new variables and equations to increase the dimensions of space in which the {\IDAE} resides.
+Under certain conditions, it avoids solving assignment problems for the new systems.
+The superiority of the embedding method has been illustrated with examples.

-For initial value points, we can traverse all components to obtain witness points by the Homotopy method, which is conducive to global numerical solutions.
-Combined with IRE method, the frame of this globally numerical method is given in section \ref{s:global} to solve all numerical solutions of polynomially nonlinear {\IDAE}s systems.
-Finally, we give its example of two stage drive system.
+For initial points, we can traverse all components by the Homotopy methods and interval methods.
+Combined with the embedding method, the global numerical method can find all numerical solutions of {\IDAE}s.
+We give an example of two stage drive system to demonstrate the method.

-When dealing with {\IDAE}s with transcendental equations or strong non-linearity in applications, to solve the constraints may fail due to the limitation of the Homotopy method, and structural method also may fail due to the integral terms may not be eliminated by sufficient derivative.
+As shown in example of pendulum curtain, it is promising that modified signature matrix can help to transform an {\IPDAE} system into an {\IDAE} system.
+A general numerical solution method for {\IPDAE}s is our future work.

-\begin{acks} This work is partially supported by the projects of Chongqing (2020000036, 2021000263,cstc2020yszx-jcyjX0005) and the National Natural Science Foundation of China (11771421).
-And We would like to acknowledge the assistance of Taihei Oki in program codes. \end{acks}
+{\bf Acknowledgements.} This work is partially supported by the projects of Chongqing (2020000036, 2021000263, cstc2020yszx-jcyjX0005, Chongqing Talents - Wenyuan Wu), and special research assistant program of CAS.